-After hard training and everyday military drill, Roman legionaries were able to march 37,5 kilometers a day with baggage weighing even 36 kilograms.
+After hard training and everyday military drill, Roman legionaries were able to march 37,5 kilometres a day with baggage weighing even 36 kilograms.
 Gaius Marius’ one exercise was a long-distance run with full equipment.

 From the very beginning, the young recruits’ previously acquired abilities were being properly used.
-If someone used to be a smith, he became an armorer, a shoemaker who sewed shoes for the soldiers, and those who were specialized in wood processing built war engines.
+If someone used to be a smith, he became an armourer, a shoemaker who sewed shoes for the soldiers, and those who specialized in wood processing built war engines.
 If somebody had no such ability, he could easily become a member of the surveyor’s group or the one responsible for cleaning the roads.
 Those were the legionaries’ duties when there were no battles, but once the trumpets gave a signal to fight, all of them were to be ready at their post and fully armed.

 Also, the functions differed.
-The veterans were seeded to the middle of the fight or somewhere they could clinch the result of the battle and the younger soldiers’ main aim was simply to immobilize the enemy.
+The veterans were seeded in the middle of the fight or somewhere they could clinch the result of the battle and the younger soldiers’ main aim was simply to immobilize the enemy.

 The matter of food is also worth mentioning as it was far different from what we can imagine nowadays.
-The bread was the major component of the legionaries’ diet – the daily wheat ration was approximately 8.7 liters.
+The bread was the major component of the legionaries’ diet – the daily wheat ration was approximately 8.7 litres.
 They ate hardly any meat or vegetables which were considered not valuable.
-The small portion of proteins consumed by the Romans was the reason for their poor bones’ growth and, as a result, for their short stature.
-On the other hand, as it was already mentioned, the main component of the Gallic and Germanic diet was meat.
+The small portion of proteins consumed by the Romans was the reason for their poor bones growth and, as a result, for their short stature.
+On the other hand, as was already mentioned, the main component of the Gallic and Germanic diet was meat.
 Of course, it does not mean the Romans were only vegetarians.
 On their menu, there were also such things as beef, pork, lamb, and game.
 In Britain, venison or goat meat was available whereas in Egypt it was possible to get veal and different fish species.

-Roman legionaries were drinking diluted wine (daily ration approximately 0, 27 liters) or beer.
+Roman legionaries were drinking diluted wine (daily ration approximately 0,27 litres) or beer.
 It happened sometimes that the larger amount of alcohol led to some struggles.
 According to Tacitus, a historian of the Roman Empire, once when legionaries and Gauls from the auxiliary formation were feasting together in Ticinium in 69 CE, a friendly wrestling competition turned into a fight as one of the Gauls started to laugh at a defeated Roman soldier.
 The struggle quickly boiled into a riot and about 1000 people were killed as a result.

 Legionaries could not allow themselves to make any mistakes since they were strictly punished for each.
 A sentry caught sleeping during his watch was either killed or penalized.
-Supposedly Roman soldiers developed a particular way of sleeping during the watch – bracing with the whole body on the shield.
+Supposedly Roman soldiers developed a particular way of sleeping during the watch – bracing the whole body on the shield.
 Also in case the soldier responsible for building the camp was caught without his gladius, then he was condemned to death.

 The reality of the Roman army was well known by Publius Flavius Vegetius Renatus, a Roman historian and writer from the second half of the 4th century.
 He was a treasury administrator who was keen on military and horse breeding.
 His opus magnum is (Epitoma rei militaris) dedicated to the reigning emperor (probably Theodosius).
-It consists of 4 books and is the only survived ancient manual of the Roman military.
+It consists of 4 books and is the only surviving ancient manual of the Roman military.
 Vegetius’ main idea was his deep belief that once the strict discipline from the past would be restored in the Roman army, so would be the power of Rome.
 In the epitome, he describes, for example, the adaptation of the Hunnic Composite Bow but he mainly focuses on the battle techniques and war tactic.